Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

 **Beguiling Strike (Cost: 2d6).** If you have the Mirage feature's Invisible condition, this attack doesn't end that condition, and your duplicate teleports to your current position.

-# Level 13:
+# Level 13: Opportunistic Approach
 You gain the following benefits.

+**Precise Slash.** You have advantage on Opportunity Attacks.

 **Swift Strike.** Once per turn, after you make an Opportunity Attack with a weapon, you can immediately make a second Opportunity Attack of the light property with a different weapon you're holding that has the Nick property, as part of the same reaction.

-**.**

 # Level 17: Dance Master
 You gain the following Cunning Strike option.